Construction Identification and Disambiguation Using BERT: A Case Study of NPN: Introduction

 Thus, there is need to evaluate language models on a range of linguistic tasks which go beyond the more studied ``core'' linguistic phenomena.
+Such work serves to provide a more complete picture of how language models succeed and fail across the broad spectrum of phenomena in language.
 Indeed, beyond the more mainstream notions of linguistic structure and information, there is also work on investigating LM knowledge of more idiosyncratic \textit{constructions}, as defined by Construction Grammar.
 Construction Grammar is broadly a family of linguistic theories which consider all parts of language to be made up of constructions, which are pairings of linguistic \textit{forms} with \textit{meaning} or function (\citealt{Goldberg_1995,Croft_2001}, \textit{inter alia}).
-It remains unclear the extent to which LMs may implicitly view constructions as distinct units. \nss{this is introducing a lot of terminology. form and meaning are important. can schematicity/substantivity/entrechment be moved to \S2? are they all needed for the narrative?}\ws{I agree, I took that technical part out.} A substantial and growing amount of research has recently focused on the intersection of LM knowledge and Construction Grammar (\citealp{Tayyar_Madabushi_Romain_Divjak_Milin_2020,Tseng_Shih_Chen_Chou_Ku_Hsieh_2022,Pannitto_Herbelot_2023,Veenboer_Bloem_2023}, \textit{inter alia}), with a particular focus on argument structure constructions \citep{Li_Zhu_Thomas_Rudzicz_Xu_2022}, the English Comparative Correlative \citep{Weissweiler_Hofmann_Köksal_Schütze_2022}, and the English AANN construction \citep{Chronis_Mahowald_Erk_2023, Mahowald_2023}.
+It remains unclear the extent to which LMs may implicitly view constructions as distinct units.
+Because of their emphasis on pairing form with meaning, CxG theories provide possibilities for testing language model capabilities at the interface of form and meaning for different aspects of language, in contrast to past work which has focused on either syntax (e.g.~\citealt{Hewitt_Manning_2019}) or semantics (e.g.~\citealt{Vulić_Ponti_Litschko_Glavaš_Korhonen_2020}) in isolation. \nss{this is introducing a lot of terminology. form and meaning are important. can schematicity/substantivity/entrechment be moved to \S2? are they all needed for the narrative?}\ws{I agree, I took that technical part out.} A substantial and growing amount of research has recently focused on the intersection of LM knowledge and Construction Grammar (\citealp{Tayyar_Madabushi_Romain_Divjak_Milin_2020,Tseng_Shih_Chen_Chou_Ku_Hsieh_2022,Pannitto_Herbelot_2023,Veenboer_Bloem_2023}, \textit{inter alia}), with a particular focus on argument structure constructions \citep{Li_Zhu_Thomas_Rudzicz_Xu_2022}, the English Comparative Correlative \citep{Weissweiler_Hofmann_Köksal_Schütze_2022}, and the English AANN construction \citep{Chronis_Mahowald_Erk_2023, Mahowald_2023}.
 While these studies have provided valuable insight into LM processing of constructions with varying levels of schematicity, there remain many constructions which have not been addressed at all in previous work.
 Furthermore, while \citet{Zhou_Weissweiler_He_Schütze_Mortensen_Levin_2024} do test model understanding of constructions which are similar in form, no past work has focused on individual constructions as polysemous units.
-We argue this is a gap in past work, as constructions, like words, can have related but distinct meanings that must be properly disambiguated in context in order for correct interpretation. \nss{to what extent have those examined meaning/polysemy? if that is a key difference of our approach it's worth saying here}\ws{Addressed}
+We argue this is a gap in past work, as constructions, like words, can have related but distinct meanings that must be properly disambiguated in context in order for correct interpretation.
+We address this gap by providing experiments which pair formal sensitivity with semantic disambiguation in a controlled manner for a single construction.